ThanhTran14/DocumentationProjectThanhTran/README.md

 ![Photos for Documentation](./Step1pt2.jpg)

+2. If you are ASU student you can access to the student2 machine to sign in you have userID@student2.cs.appstate.edu then your password should default to your BannerID.

+3 (Putty).
+On Putty you would see the header that says "Host Name (or IP Address)" you put the userID@student.cs.appstate.edu in there.
+Then a window should pop up and ask for your password and you just type in your BannerID (unless you changed it).
+When you type your password nothing would show up but it is reading it in.

+3 (VS Code).
+You would need to download a extension called RemoteSH and then you would hit the green icon on the bottom left and then you should see a option that says "Connect to Host".
+Then it would ask for your Host ID and you would type your userID@student2.cs.appstate.edu then it would ask for your password which should be your BannerID.
+It would ask your multiple times to enter your password.

+4. You can make a directory if you want to organize it.
+To do this: mkdir whatevernameyouwant

-2. You would either download the files as a zip (green arrow) and then you would move the files into the command prompt or you can git clone into your file (red arrow).
+3. You would either download the files as a zip (green arrow) and then you would move the files into the command prompt or you can git clone into your file (red arrow and what I recommend you do).
+If you downloaded the zip you have to move it using WinSCP

 ![](./Step2.jpg)

 3. You would use this line to compile the program : g++ -Wall -Werror -o tictactoe main.cc tictactoe.cc

+1[](./

 4. To run the program you can either use ./tictactoe or tictactoe.